For more than a century, NEA’s members have joined together with families and community leaders to advocate for our students and our public schools.

 Biden’s American Rescue Plan prioritizes public schools

-ARP is the single largest investment in public education in U.S. history.
-It includes all three of NEA’s top priorities: President Joe Biden invested $170 billion in dedicated education funding for K-12 schools and higher education; $350 billion in state and local aid to help avoid further layoffs of educators and other essential public servants; and $7.2 million in emergency funding for the Federal Communications Commission’s E-Rate program to equip students to do schoolwork at home.
+The single largest investment in public education in U.S. history, the American Rescue Plan includes all three of NEA’s top priorities: $170 billion in dedicated education funding for K-12 schools and higher education; $350 billion in state and local aid to help avoid further layoffs of educators and other essential public servants; and $7.2 million in emergency funding for the Federal Communications Commission’s E-Rate program to equip students to do schoolwork at home.

 2020